cybernonce/.github/profile/README.md

 * CyberChain: a simple educational Bitcoin paper implementation (Working)
 * Submint: with @octopus-network we are working on converting tendermint to substrate ecosystem for deterministic state transiton(Working)
-* Submint-Example: a simple uniswap V3 protocol substrate flover implementations with submint(TODO)
+* Submint-Example: a simple uniswap V3 protocol substrate flavor implementations with submint(TODO)